davidde/notes/git.md

 or [cherry-pick](#-git-cherry-pick--x-hash) the removed commit by its hash.

 ### $ `git remote add origin [github-repository-URL]`
-Add a (github) remote to your project.
+Add a (github) remote to your project. `origin` is the conventional name for the remote repository that a project was originally cloned from.
 Afterwards, you can push or pull it by running:
 `git push origin master`
 `git pull origin master`
 (Run `git remote -v` to check if the remote was added correctly)
 (To change the URL, for instance from `git` to `https`, use [git remote set-url](#-git-remote-set-url-origin-httpsgithubcomUSERNAMEREPOSITORYgit))

+* `git remote add upstream [REMOTE-REPO-URL]`
+  `upstream` is the conventional name for a parent repository, e.g. the parent/upstream of a forked repo.
-upstream/master: this is the repository you forked, to which you're trying to contribute.
-When collaborating, it's often necessary to add this repository as a remote, in order to resolve merge conflicts between your fork and upstream:
+  When collaborating, it's often necessary to add the upstream repository as a remote, in order to resolve merge conflicts between your fork and its upstream parent.
-`git remote add upstream [REMOTE-REPO-URL]`
-then you can pull in the conflicting changes from upstream/master:
+  Then you can pull in the conflicting changes from `upstream/master`:
   `git pull upstream master`
   and merge the master branch into your 'change' branch:
   `git checkout change`
-`git merge master`
-(git merge merges all specified branches into the currently checked out branch)
+  `git merge master` (-> merges all specified branches into the currently checked out 'change' branch)
-Resolve merge conflicts locally:
+  Then resolve the local merge conflicts:
     - Update 'file.txt'
     - `git add file.txt`
     - `git commit`   (-> the 'merge commit')

-  Then push your 'change' branch to your fork (NOT upstream):
+  And push your 'change' branch to your fork (NOT upstream):
   (this will automatically update your pull request)
   `git push origin change`
-  Finally, just update the master branch on your fork:
+  Finally, just update the master branch on your remote Github fork:
   `git checkout master`
   `git push origin master`